-1 Response General Oil spill are categorized into three tiers based on the size of response required Options Guidance/ to effectively combat the oil spill: Principles/ • Tier 1 Local (within the capability of the offshore installation operator) Approach • Tier 2 Regional (beyond the capability of the offshore installation operator or requires additional contracted response) • Tier 3 National (requires the use of national resources coordinated by the operator For all response resources identified the OPEP must detail the time taken to deploy the resource on location Machanical The regulations contain no requirements for machanical recovery Doooxomy The regulations contain no requirements for meenanical recovery.
-Necovery - Open water If dimension is identified as not of an ail will non-one statements.
-Surface Applied In dispersant use is identified as part of an off spin response strategy the Dispersants OPEP must provide the following for the relevant Tier of response: • Type of dispersant • Quantity (m3 / tonnes) • Confirmation within the OPEP that the chosen dispersant is suitable for application given the oil characteristics as detailed in the OPEP • Selection of dispersant type should be re-evaluated if the reservoir oils significantly change Tiers 2 and 3 - offsite dispersant stocks: • Confirmation within the OPEP that any additional dispersant held by the operator or obtainable from any contracted oil spill responder is suitable for application given the oil characteristics. • Selection of dispersant type should be re-evaluated should the reservoir oils significantly change.
-Where information regarding the characteristics of the oil does not exist (e.g., exploration drilling) the operator must justify the rationale for the chosen dispersant. dispersant.
+Response General Oil spill are categorized into three tiers based on the size of response required Options Guidance/ to effectively combat the oil spill: Options Principles/ Tier 1 Local (within the capability of the offshore installation operator) Approach • Tier 2 Regional (beyond the capability of the offshore installation operator прричен or requires additional contracted response) Tier 3 National (requires the use of national resources coordinated by the operator For all response resources identified, the OPEP must detail the time taken to deploy the resource on location.
+Mechanical The regulations contain no requirements for mechanical recovery.
+Recovery - The regulations contains no requirements for incomment receivery.
+Open Water Surface Applied If dispersant use is identified as part of an oil spill response strategy the Dispersants OPEP must provide the following for the relevant Tier of response: P Type of dispersant • Quantity (m3 / tonnes) Confirmation within the OPEP that the chosen dispersant is suitable for application given the oil characteristics as detailed in the OPEP Selection of dispersant type should be re-evaluated if the reservoir oils significantly change Tiers 2 and 3 - offsite dispersant stocks: Confirmation within the OPEP that any additional dispersant held by the operator or obtainable from any contracted oil spill responder is suitable for application given the oil characteristics.
+Selection of dispersant type should be re-evaluated should the reservoir oils significantly change.
+Where information regarding the characteristics of the oil does not exist (e.g., exploration drilling) the operator must justify the rationale for the chosen dispersant.
 Justification must be provided if dispersant is not selected as part of an oil spill response strategy.
-The use of dispersent under the following circumstances requires additional approval. approval. • within 1 NN of waters of 20 meters deput of less • Beneath the surface of the sea • If the oil spill treatment product is not being used in accordance with any government product approval, or the conditions of that approval.
+The use of dispersant under the following circumstances requires additional approval: • Within 1 NM of waters of 20 meters depth or less Beneath the surface of the sea • If the oil spill treatment product is not being used in accordance with any Calle and C government product approval, or the conditions of that approval.
 Subsurface The operator may consider and plan for sub-surface application of Applied dispersants; however, there are no response requirements specified in the Dispersants regulations.
-In Situ Burning Justification must be provided in the OPEP if operators plan to use in situ burning as a response option.
-Shoreline In sensitive locations where the risk of shoreline impact is likely to occur Protection before the arrival of Tier 2/3 resources, operators should consider storing dedicated pre-positioned resources nearby.
-A Character Disc (CDD) as a data to the total of the A Snorenne Protection Plan (SPP) must also be developed for all installations (including pipelines) operating in blocks wholly or partly within
+Justification must be provided in the OPEP if operators plan to use in situ In Situ Burning burning as a response option.
+Shoreline In sensitive locations where the risk of shoreline impact is likely to occur Protection before the arrival of Tier 2/3 resources, operators should consider storing TIOCCHUII dedicated pre-positioned resources nearby.
+A Shoreline Protection Plan (SPP) must also be developed for all installations (including pipelines) operating in blocks wholly or partly within